ingig/DailyDeals/README.md

 # DailyDeals
-Lists out daily deals on Heimkaup.is
+Lists out daily deals on Heimkaup.is, you can view here https://heimkauptilbod.azurewebsites.net/